How it works

 New knowledge

-The purpose was to generate new technical knowledge, not just to confirm what was already known.
+The purpose was to generate new technical knowledge, not just confirm what was already known.

 Not excluded

-It is not one of the activities the law specifically excludes, like software purely for your own internal administration.
+It is not one of the activities the law specifically excludes, like software purely for internal administration.

 See what an hour could be worth.